th2-net/th2-codec/README.md

 param1: value1
 param2: value2
 ```
-The set of parameters depends on the codec implementation is used.
+The set of parameters depends on the codec implementation that is used.

 ## Required pins

 Every type of connection has two `subscribe` and `publish` pins.
-The first one is used to receive messages to decode/encode.
-The second one - to send decoded/encoded messages further.
+The first one is used to receive messages to decode/encode while the second one is used to send decoded/encoded messages further.
 **Configuration should include at least one pin for each of the following sets of attributes:**
 + Pin for the stream encoding input: `encoder_in` `parsed` `subscribe`
 + Pin for the stream encoding output: `encoder_out` `raw` `publish`